Azure/ADX-in-a-Day-Lab2/README.md

 ---
 #### Challenge 6, Task 5: Table details and size 🎓

-Write a control command to show details on all tables in the database.
-How many tables are in your cluster? <br>
+Write a control command to show following details on all tables in the database.
-What is the original size of the data, per table?
-What is the [extent](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/extents-overview) size of the data, per table?
-Use calculated columns using 'extend' operator to show the size in GB. <br>
+- Use calculated columns using 'extend' operator to show the [extent](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/management/extents-overview) size of the data, per table size in GB. <br>

 Hint: ADX provides function to format bytes into MB or GB or TB. <br>